-66. If you have concerns that your disability or health condition has adversely affected how the educational provider has assessed your application, and you have made an honest self-assessment of your potential to meet the outcomes set out in the GOsC Graduate Outcomes 26 and the Osteopathic Practice Standards27, then you should contact the education provider and make a complaint through their complaints procedure.
-If you are not satisfied that your complaint has been dealt with properly, you may wish to contact the Equality and Human Rights Commission (For England, Scotland and Wales) or the Office of the Independent Adjudicator (for England and Wales) (further details can be found in Section 4).
+67. If you have concerns that your disability or health condition has adversely affected how the educational provider has assessed your application, and you have made an honest self-assessment of your potential to meet the outcomes set out in theGOsC Graduate Outcomes26 and the Osteopathic Practice Standards27, then you should contact the education provider and make a complaint through their complaints procedure.
+If you are not satisfied that your complaint has been dealt with properly, you may wish to contact the Equality and Human Rights Commission or the Office of the Independent Adjudicator (further details can be found in Section 4).

-24Available at: www.gov.uk/disabled-students-allowances-dsas/overview
+24Available at: www.gov.uk/disabled-students-allowances-dsas/overview library/publications/graduate-outcomes-and-standards-for-education-and-training/